mendix-temp/mendix-temp125/README.md

 Then run the make command:
 `npm run make`

-The executable can bu found at: `./out/make/Mendix Workstation-<version> Setup.exe`
+The executable can be found at: `./out/make/Mendix Workstation-<version> Setup.exe`

 ### How to deploy for autoupdate